sagemath/trac_to_gh/Issue 3734.md

 # Issue 3734: inverse() fails for 0 by 0 matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3734

 Original creator: cremona